LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** [30]

 **Description:** Time between sites. denotes the time in minutes required to plan, travel, setup, take down, required in between surveys.
 A value is selected at random from the list

+### time

+**Data type:** Integer

+**Default input:** N/A

+**Description:** The number of minutes required to complete a survey at each facility.

+**Notes on acquisition:** In most cases, an estimate will be made as data will not exist for the specific combination of facility and unique method.
+However, as new methods and programs and implemented, data will become available to better refine modeling estimates and develop more intelligent programs.

+**Notes of caution:** This variable is an empirical estimate of how much time is required for a given mobile method to complete a survey at a given facility.
+This includes anything that happens onsite (e.g., calibrations, interfacing with the operator, etc.) but _does not include_ driving time between facilities or any other account of time spent offsite.
+This variable is simply the amount of time that passes from the start of a facility survey to the end.
+If a facility takes longer than there is time left in a day, then the agent/crew returns the following day to continue work, and so on and so forth, until the facility is completed.
+This variable is not required for continuous measurement methods.

+**Time** may also be set in the infrastructure file.
+To do so, it must not be present in the **methods parameters**

+### version (method level)

+**Data type:** String

+**Default input:** 3.0

+**Description:** Specify version of LDAR-Sim.
+See section _[Versioning of Parameter Files](#versioning-of-parameter-files)_ for more information.

+**Notes on acquisition:** N/A

+**Notes of caution:** N/A

 ### weather_envs